Pupil Premium Grant spending review

 All PPG students have made progress in line with the rest of the cohort, and many have exceeded their targets.

-One achieved 11 GCSEs grades 9-8 (including GCSE English and Mathematics)
+One student achieved 11 GCSEs grades 9-8 (including GCSE English and Mathematics)

-One achieved 11 GCSEs grades 8-6 (including GCSE English and Mathematics)
+Two students achieved 11 GCSEs grades 9-6 (including GCSE English and Mathematics)

-One achieved 11 GCSEs grades 6-3 (including Grade 5 and above in GCSE English and Mathematics)
+One student achieved 11 GCSEs grades 8-6 (including Grade 6 and above in GCSE English and Mathematics)

-The targets for 2018 -19 remain the same as for 2017 – 18 as they have demonstrated that they yield excellent outcomes.
+The targets for 2019 -20 remain the same as for 2018 – 20 as they have demonstrated that they yield excellent outcomes.
 We will look to increase spending for 1:1 English and Mathematics tuition.
+The CCHS Pupil Premium Strategy should also be read in conjunction with this document.